Anitorious/DoradoDossier/README.md

 **Dossier**, A collection of papers giving detailed information about a particular person or subject.

 Dorado Dossier is a 'Work in Progress' project that aspires to be a documentation & reporting library, leveraging the power and familiarity of the .NET Razor Engine that allows developers to create dynamically generated documents with minimal effort.
+Initial development intended for use within our team.

 **N.B**: This project is in the very early stages of research & development and is not ready for use in production environments.
 Feedback at this point in time is valuable and all suggestions will be considered for the modules project plan.